badger3512/free_form_text/README.md

 An API for painting styled text to a [Canvas](https://api.flutter.dev/flutter/dart-ui/Canvas-class.html).

 Text is styled with the [TextStyle](https://api.flutter.dev/flutter/dart-ui/TextStyle-class.html) class and can be painted at any arbitrary angle as well as along a defined path.
+The API should be useful for applications that require angled and free form text such as games or GIS mapping.

 ## Features